ServiceStack/ServiceStack.Redis/README.md

 [Getting connected to Azure Redis via SSL](https://github.com/ServiceStack/ServiceStack/wiki/Secure-SSL-Redis-connections-to-Azure-Redis) to help you get started.

-## New Generic API's for calling Custom Redis commands
+## Generic APIs for calling Custom Redis commands

 Most of the time when waiting to use a new [Redis Command](http://redis.io/commands) you'll need to wait for an updated version of
 **ServiceStack.Redis** to add support for the new commands likewise there are times when the Redis Client doesn't offer every permutation